Public Session

 In the light of partly inconsistent evidence the standards for best practice in transgender health care in adolescence are still a focus of international debate.
 In current treatment guidelines as developed by scientific medical societies, however, there is broad agreement in that appropriate healthcare in this field has to face these uncertainties just as this is the case in other complex conditions in paediatric medicine.
 Therefore practice guidelines are needed that are based on both the best available evidence and the broadest available clinical expert consent.
 Furthermore, guidelines should define how to address the ethical challenges in this field that arise from balancing beneficence and non-maleficence, and giving due weight to autonomy and justice.
 Furthermore, treatment recommendations should be particularly sensitive to aspects of participation and discrimination of this patient group representing a vulnerable minority.
 In this keynote, the following recently released practice guidelines and consensus papers from various European countries will be summarized and discussed with a focus on how they address the issues around evidence and ethics in this field:

- Practice guideline: Endocrine management of transgender adolescents: Expert consensus of the french society of pediatric endocrinology and diabetology working group (2024)
+• Practice guideline: Endocrine management of transgender adolescents: Expert consensus of the French society of paediatric endocrinology and diabetology working group (2024)

 Biography